moppletop/AnimationCollection/README.md

-# ParticleLib
+# Animation Collection
-A simple particle library for developers to build their own particles animations and learn from pre-made ones.
+A simple particle animation collection for developers to build their own particles animations and learn from pre-made ones.
 Credit to DarkBlade12 for the ParticleEffect and ReflectionUtils classes.

 ## Premade Animations